-“We work to make this event for everybody and especially the children, who often just don’t know, understand and appreciate the entire wonderful outdoors, especially the rich bottom land and world renowned native grassland Flint Hills,” Burenheide emphasized.
+“We work to make this an educational and fun day for everybody and especially the children, who often just don’t know, understand and appreciate the entire wonderful outdoors, especially the rich bottomland and world renowned native grassland Flint Hills,” Burenheide emphasized.

-Among the conservation groups to be in attendance include Ducks Unlimited, Rocky Mountain Elk Foundation, Fishing’s Future, National Wild Turkey Federation, Lyon County Soil Conservation, Kansas Hunter Education, Camp Alexander, Kansas Fur Harvesters, Kansas Muzzleloaders, Kansas State Rifle Association, the Beau Arndt Foundation, and others.
+Among the conservation groups to be in attendance are Quail Unlimited, Kansas Wildlife Federation, Ducks Unlimited, Rocky Mountain Elk Foundation, Kansas Hunter Education, Camp Alexander, Kansas Fur Harvesters, Kansas Muzzleloaders, Kansas Rifle Association, and the local Beau Arndt Foundation.

-“These important organizations come into the store, set up booths and welcome an opportunity to meet everyone to explain about the importance of wildlife and conservation to the region,” Burenheide said.
+“These important organizations come into the store, set up booths and welcome an opportunity to meet everyone to explain about the importance of wildlife and conservation to the region,” Buenheide said.

-“Officials from the Kansas Wildlife and Parks will have their laser shooting booth for everyone to test their skills on all kinds of game and targets,” Burenheide explained.
-“There’ll be air-rifle and BB-gun ranges, and the Kansas Bow Hunters will have an archery shooting range here.”
+“Officials from the Kansas Wildlife and Parks will have their laser shooting booth for everyone to test their skills on all kinds of game and targets, and there’ll be air-rifle and BB-gun ranges.
+The Kansas Bow Hunters will also have their archery shooting range here,” said Burenheide.

-Representatives from several manufacturers who offer products in the store’s sporting goods department will have displays.
-Some of these are knives, guns, archery, wild game calls, decoys, storage cabinets, outer ware and ammunition.
+There will be representatives from several manufacturers who offer products in the store’s sporting goods department.
+Some of these are knives, guns, archery, wild game and waterfowl calls, storage cabinets, outer ware, ammunition and the like.

-There will be drawings for prizes, with the grand prize being a Thompson Centerfire rifle, Burenheide stated.
+There will be drawings for prizes, with the grand prize being a Henry rifle, Burenheide stated.

 Information can be found at www.bluestemfarmandranch.com.